funkeyfreak/msgraph-sdk-go/README.md

 2. Install glide
   * [Glide](https://github.com/Masterminds/glide) is a dependency manager for golang, and we'll use it to manage dependecies in this project.

+### Tooling
+[hub](https://hub.github.com/) is a powerful tool that can give you a boost if your project is on github.

 ## Getting Started With Go
 So, you want to learn go?
 Awesome - we don't have all of the answers but we can give you a starting point.